trevordmiller/skills/README.md

 > interface to make sure that it can handle when there is no input or when the
 > object has more fields than we expected as well as some baseline situations.
 > Those tests would then run in CI so that we won't be able to merge a pull
-> request if we accidently break the interface."
+> request if we accidentally break the interface."

 > "It looks like we need this logic in 42 other projects.
 What if we encapsulate
 > it in a package with tests and a changelog and then we could use semantic